Man convicted in son’s 2012 death now charged in 2nd death

-BALTIMORE — A Baltimore man who spent almost three years in prison for his infant son’s 2012 death is now charged in the death his girlfriend’s son.
+BALTIMORE — A Baltimore man who spent almost three years in prison for child abuse that caused the death of his infant son is now charged with killing his girlfriend’s son as well.

-Baltimore police announced Monday that 35-year-old Francois Browne was charged with first-degree murder in the death of 18-month-old Zaray Gray.
-Media outlets report that the toddler died with a broken clavicle and internal injuries last week.
+Baltimore police announced the first-degree murder charge Monday against 35-year-old Francois Browne in the death of 18-month-old Zaray Gray.
+Media outlets report the toddler died last week with a broken clavicle and internal injuries.

+Police wrote in charging documents that Zaray stopped breathing after Browne took him to a playground Wednesday.
+Browne told police Zaray fell while going down a slide.

 Browne was convicted of child abuse resulting in death after his 7-month-old son Kendall suffered fractured ribs and bleeding in his brain in 2012.

-Police wrote in charging documents that Browne took Zaray to a playground Wednesday.
-Zaray stopped breathing that night after they arrived home.

-Browne told police Zaray fell while going down a slide.
-He being held without bail and online court records didn’t list an attorney.
+Brown is now held without bail.
+Online court records didn’t list an attorney.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.